opencog/sensory/DesignNotes-K.md

 Working with a "real world" user of the file/directory interfaces.
-Two needs arise: the ability to tail a file as it is being written by some external writer, and the ability to watch directory contents, as they are being manipulted by some external agent.
+Two needs arise: the ability to tail a file as it is being written by some external writer, and the ability to watch directory contents, as they are being manipulated by some external agent.

 I gave these tasks to Claude, which seems to be coding up what I asked for in a literal manner, but Claude is mindless and unthinking, and